syncfusion/ej2-vue-docs/src/diagrams/diagram/symbol-palette.md

 ## Default Settings

-While adding more number of symbols such as nodes and connectors to the palette, you can define the default settings for those objects through [getNodeDefaults](../api/diagram/symbolPaletteModel/#getnodedefaults) property of defaultSettings allows to define the default settings for nodes and [getConnectorDefaults](../api/diagram/symbolPaletteModel/#getconnectordefaults)property of defaultSettings allows to define the default settings for connectors.
+While adding more number of symbols such as nodes and connectors to the palette, you can define the default settings for those objects through [getNodeDefaults](../api/diagram/symbolPaletteModel/#getnodedefaults) property of defaultSettings allows to define the default settings for nodes and [getConnectorDefaults](../api/diagram/symbolPaletteModel/#getconnectordefaults) property of defaultSettings allows to define the default settings for connectors.

 {% tab template="diagram/symbol-palette/palettes", isDefaultActive=true %}